 The percentage of total tax returns using the adoption tax credit has increased since tax year 1997, the first year of the credit, when .03% of total tax returns claimed the adoption tax credit.
 The change to the phase-out income level made by the Economic Growth and Tax Relief Reconciliation Act (EGTRRA, P.L.
 107-16)44 significantly increased the percentage of tax returns with an adjusted gross income between \$100,000 and \$200,000 claiming the adoption tax credit (from .03% in tax year 2000 to .16% in tax year 2004).
-In addition, between tax years 2000 and 2004, the average annual growth rate in the number of returns claiming the adoption tax credit was 16.3%, further reflecting the impact of the EGTRRA expansions for the credit.45 In contrast, the total number of tax returns grew at an annual rate of 0.5% between tax years 2000 and 2004, while the estimated number of total adoptions remained relatively constant.

 Making the adoption tax credit refundable may allow more taxpayers at lower levels of AGI to benefit from the adoption tax credit.
 However, doing so would increase the cost of the credit.
-The current cost of the adoption tax credit is relatively small (\$301.9 million in credit claimed in tax year 2004); in contrast, in tax year 2004, \$3.3 billion was claimed for the child and dependent care credit and \$32.3 billion for the child tax credit cost.
-One consideration in making the adoption tax credit refundable is an issue that arises with all refundable tax credits - the refundable tax credit may encounter overclaim problems similar to those experienced with the Earned Income Tax Credit (EITC).46
+The current cost of the adoption tax credit is relatively small (\$351.2 million in credit claimed in tax year 2006); in contrast, in tax year 2006, \$3.5 billion was claimed for the child and dependent care credit and \$31.7 billion for the child tax credit cost.
+One consideration in making the adoption tax credit refundable is an issue that arises with all refundable tax credits-the refundable tax credit may encounter overclaim problems similar to those experienced with the Earned Income Tax Credit (EITC).
+45